Forgery Crimes In Atlanta

 What Is Forgery?

-Forgery is a common type of white collar crime that is financially motivated.
-This offense is typically committed by professionals and businesses and involves intentionally or knowingly falsifying documents or information to deceive or to make money illegally.
-There is a wide range of forgery crimes that can be committed, including those that are complex and intricately planned and those that are simple and one-time acts.
-Art forgery, currency forgery, and collector coin forgery are also common acts of forgery.
+Forgery is a common white collar crime that is financially motivated.
+This offense is typically committed by professionals or businesses and involves intentionally or knowingly falsifying documents or information to deceive or to make money illegally.
+Forgery crimes can include art forgery, credit card forgery, currency forgery, and drivers’ license forgery.

 - Credit card forgery